Learn to code by actually coding

 Why build BigBinary Academy?

-That's a question we have asked ourselves a number of times.
-The Internet is filled with educational content then why create a new site.
+That's a question we have asked ourselves several times.
+The internet is filled with educational content then why create a new site.

-The simple answer is that we are not happy with what we see out there.
+The answer is simple - we are not happy with what we see out there.
 Sometimes we are not happy with the content itself.
 Sometimes we are not happy with "how" the content is presented and sometimes we are not happy with the "pricing".

 Current learning materials are too pedantic.

 We often find that the current learning materials are very pedantic.
-Rather than engaging the students the content follows a style that is very boring to the students.
-Let's take a concrete an example.
+Rather than engaging the students, the content follows a style that is very boring to them.

 Most of the courses related to SQL first talk about "What is a database".
 Then they talk about "What is a table".
 Then they will talk about "primary key" etc.

 What's wrong is that someone who does not know "what is a database" or "what is a table" would not know anything about "database" or "table" by reading about it.
 That's why we directly jump into building a query.

 Reference material vs teaching material

 Let's say that the author has created a chapter on Hash.
 Now that the author has a chapter dedicated to Hash, the author puts everything related to Hash in that chapter.

-What it means is that the chapter will start with the basic things like "key" and "value" and the chapter will end with some very complicated concept related to Hash.
+What it means is that the chapter will start with the basic things like "key" and "value" and the chapter will end with some very complicated concepts related to Hash.

 The expectation that a person who does not even know "key" and "value" before reading that chapter would be able to understand the complicated topic at the end of that chapter does not sit well with us.